-As part of Scholastica’s Plan S Product Roadmap, we’ve launched a pilot customer service program to help interested Scholastica users comply with Plan S — an initiative by a consortium of funders to make research fully and immediately open access (OA) by January 1, 2021.
+As part of Scholastica’s Plan S Product Roadmap, we’ve launched a pilot customer service program to help interested Scholastica users comply with Plan S — an initiative by a consortium of funders to make research fully and immediately open access (OA) that goes into effect January 1, 2021.
 In this blog post, editors at the Journal of Health Economics and Outcomes Research share their experience working with Scholastica to fulfill the current Plan S implementation guidelines.

-Since its founding in 2013, the Journal of Health Economics and Outcomes Research (JHEOR), has remained committed to its mission to make high-quality OA articles available to as wide a readership as possible, with a time-to-publication in pace with the rapidly changing industries it serves.
-In recent years, the Gold OA peer-reviewed journal, which spans all fields in health economics and outcomes research, has prioritized optimizing its peer review workflows and rolling publication process to be able to publish new articles sooner.
-The JHEOR team also decided they were ready to start applying for inclusion in top indexes to continue expanding JHEOR’s reach and reputation.
+Since its founding in 2013, the Journal of Health Economics and Outcomes Research (JHEOR), has remained committed to its mission to make high-quality OA articles available to as wide a readership as possible and to maintain a time-to-publication in pace with the rapidly changing industries it serves.
+In recent years, the publishing team at the Gold OA journal, which spans fields in health economics and outcomes research, has prioritized optimizing JHEOR’s peer review workflows and rolling publication process.
+The team has also been focused on applying for inclusion in top indexes to continue expanding JHEOR’s reach and reputation.

 As a small publishing operation with a growing number of submissions, the JHEOR team knew that in order to reach their publication goals, particularly around indexing, they would need to find tools and services to make peer review and publishing as streamlined as possible.
 They decided to transition to using Scholastica in 2019 to optimize their peer review, production, and OA publishing processes and gain access to key features, including integrations with Crossref and other major discovery services.
 At the time, the team was working towards becoming indexed in the Directory of Open Access Journals (DOAJ).
 With the help of Scholastica, they decided to expand their goal to include becoming fully Plan S compliant.
 JHEOR was able to complete all of the current Plan S implementation criteria within just a few months.